What Business Owners Can And Can’t Do: Google Review Policy

 But if you suspect that a review your business has received is inappropriate, it’s in your power to flag the review.

-This does not mean the review will be instantly removed, however.
+This does not mean the review will be instantly removed.
 Before removing it, Google must confirm it to be a violation.

 5) You Can Rename Your Business And Move Google Reviews